2020 boogaloo murders: Oakland shooting

 At around 9:44 pm PDT on May 29, 2020, an initially unknown assailant (later identified as Carrillo) fired a rifle out of the sliding door of a white van, striking security personnel stationed outside the Ronald V. Dellums Federal Building in Oakland, California.
-Two Triple Canopy security officers contracted with the Federal Protective Service were shot, resulting in the death of David Patrick Underwood and the serious injury to the other.
+Two Triple Canopy security officers contracted with the Federal Protective Service were shot, resulting in the death of David Patrick Underwood and serious injury to the other.
 The attack occurred during George Floyd protests in Oakland, but the two were not related.
 Video surveillance later revealed that the van did not have license plates and had been in the area for at least half an hour.
 A man was seen exiting the driver's seat and walking around for 10 minutes before the attack.

 On October 23, 2020, the U.S. Attorney's Office in the District of Minnesota announced they had filed federal charges against another boogaloo adherent and alleged agent provocateur who had traveled from Texas to Minneapolis to participate in a George Floyd protest on May 27–28, 2020.
 In the indictment, he was alleged to have been in contact with Carrillo via text message, and to have texted Carrillo to instruct him to "go for police buildings".
 In response, Carrillo allegedly replied, "I did better lol", which prosecutors believe was a reference to killing Underwood blocks away from the unrelated Black Lives Matter protest.
 The man also allegedly asked Carrillo for money, saying he needed "to be in the woods for a bit."
 Carrillo reportedly provided him with $200 via a cash app.